Future venue details

 Sessions often touch on useful work for individuals, founders, projects, businesses, and organisations without turning the club into a consultancy.

-Whether you are exploring AI for the first time, building projects, researching ideas, or working professionally with technology, you are welcome to join the conversation.
+Whether you are exploring AI for the first time, building projects, researching ideas, or working professionally with technology, you will be welcome to join the conversation when sessions resume.

 Sessions are informal and discussion-led, bringing together people from different backgrounds to explore AI, share knowledge, ask questions, experiment, and build understanding together.